Matt Sawchak focuses his practice on business litigation, antitrust, and appeals.

 Business North Carolina magazine has twice profiled Mr. Sawchak as the top antitrust lawyer in North Carolina.
 Since 2003, that magazine has included Mr. Sawchak in its Legal Elite Hall of Fame.

-Here are examples of Mr. Sawchak’s recent engagements:
+Here are examples of Mr. Sawchak’s engagements:

 He served as an expert witness in a resale-price-maintenance case in the North Carolina Business Court.

 He acted as lead defense counsel in state antitrust enforcement proceedings that challenged trade association activities.
 This North Carolina Business Court case raised questions of first impression under North Carolina antitrust law and under the Noerr-Pennington doctrine.

 He has represented multiple government agencies in antitrust cases, including cases in which the Federal Trade Commission has challenged the actions of state government agencies.